thomasloven/hass-custom_icons/README.md

 Copy and rename this file to `<your config directory>/custom_icons/fontawesome.json`.

-Reload the iconify configuration panel.
+Open the iconify configuration panel and click the Reload Custom Icons button.